simontaen/Passions/Notes.md

 ## General Functionality
 * Create Production Certificates for Push
 * How to I get logs from Test Devices (aka Remote Logging)
-* First launch, if empty list switch to fav artists
 * Simulate new album notification (for testing)

 ### Spotify Integration